BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 11 - Morse server**

-In example 11 weâ€™ll create a Morse echo server with the use of TcpServer instance.
+In example 11 we’ll create a Morse echo server with the use of TcpServer instance.
 Whenever two computers communicate with each other, they have to follow a protocol of communication.
 Morse echo server protocol is very simple.
 The server will read everything the client sends, convert it into Morse code and send reply back to the client.
 Morse echo server will only listen on port 24 for 30 seconds then it will shut down and free the resources.
 While starting and stopping the server is quite straightforward, more attention must be put to routine that handles the connection.
 Make sure it is reentrant for it can run in many threads simultaneously.